-• Screen Capture Creates a new Screen Capture shot of any monitor or window on your computer.
-You can also capture your iPhone or iPad in Wirecast One by connecting your device using an Apple certified lightening cable, and then adding it as a source by selecting Screen Capture from the Source menu.
+Screen Capture Creates a new Screen Capture shot of any monitor or window on your computer.
 Select and click the Add button.
-(See Screen Capture Properties).

-Note: Some apps when screen captured, take control of your mouse and the cursor is not displayed.
-You can, at any time, press command + Tab keys to reduce the capture window size and enable you to use your mouse.
-You must be using an iOS device running 8.x connected to your Mac OSX 10.10 Yosemite computer with a lightening cable.
-The cable should be Apple certified to guarantee proper detection.
-You will need to "trust" the computer in order for it to be detected.
+Some apps when screen captured, take control of your mouse and the cursor is not displayed.
+You can, at any time, press Alt + Tab keys to reduce the capture window size and enable you to use your mouse.Overlays

-Overlays